hadro/info654fa20/slides/class_1.md

 ---

-Before we get to the first in-class exercise...
+Before we get to the next in-class exercise...

-# What questions do you have?
+# What questions do you have so far?

 ---
 class: center, middle